Method for noise-induced regularization in quantum neural networks: Training

-The quantum model is trained using batch gradient descent, with a batch size of 20 and the training dataset is randomly permuted at each training epoch in order to randomize the samples in each batch across epochs.
+The quantum model is trained using the Lion algorithm, with a batch size of 50 for the diabetes dataset and 100 for the concrete compressive strength dataset, and the training dataset is randomly permuted at each training epoch in order to randomize the samples in each batch across epochs.
 The trainable parameters of the model are optimized by gradient descent using an Adam optimizer to minimize the mean squared error (MSE) loss.
-The Adam optimizer is initialized with a learning rate $\gamma = 0.03$, beta coefficients $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and a weight decay parameter $\lambda = 0$.
-Both the loss function and optimizer are standard components of the PyTorch library~\cite{kin_ada_2014, pytorch}.
-At each epoch, the prediction accuracy of the model is also measured by executing the model in the feed-forward mode and calculating the average MSE across all 400 samples in the validation dataset.
+The Lion optimizer is initialized with a learning rate $\gamma = 0.001$, beta coefficients $\beta_1 = 0.9$ and $\beta_2 = 0.99$, and a weight decay parameter $\lambda = 0$.
+At each epoch, the prediction accuracy of the model is also measured by executing the model in the feed-forward mode and calculating the average MSE across the validation dataset.